Wwise SDK 2021.1.10

-- Wwise CLI still works, but is now deprecated and has been replaced by newer version called Wwise Console.
+- Wwise CLI is in end-of-life and has been replaced by a newer version called Wwise Console.
 Refer to Using the Command Line for more information.

 A number of Wwise operations are available from its command-line interface, including SoundBank generation.
 This can prove useful when integrating Wwise as part of an automated process, such as a daily game build with audio assets.